davcs86/frontend-nanodegree-neighborhood-map/README.md

     $> npm install
     ```

-1. Install bower packages
+1. Install bower packages (install bower with `npm install -g bower` if you don't have it)

     ```bash
     $> bower install
     ```

-1. Run default task in grunt
+1. Run default task in grunt (install grunt with `npm install -g grunt-cli` if you don't have it)

     ```bash
     $> grunt default